 Bear in mind that staff rock white linens, so you might want to go easy on your own.
 Bring your thirst: Herdade da Comporta is home to some excellent wineries.

 Bedrooms in the Friends Room King Bed category are suitable for wheelchair-users.

-Small Smiths can come too.
-That said, the hotel doesn’t have much for them – you might want to bring toys and games.
-Babysitting is available for €15 an hour, and the restaurant has a dedicated kids menu and highchairs to borrow.
+Small Smiths can come too and will love running around on the beach nearby; babysitting is available for €15 an hour, and the restaurant has a dedicated kids menu and highchairs to borrow.

 Out on the wooden deck.
 Summer can mean mozzies, in which case plump for window seats inside.